JetBrains/resharper-unity/resharper/src/resharper-unity/Unity3dRider/README.md

 ## Roadmap

 This plugin is intended to be lightweight and simple, and is not intended to do much more than it currently does.
-If you have any issues or feature suggestions with regard to plugin functionality inside Unity, please [file an issue](https://github.com/JetBrains/Unity3dRider/issues).
+If you have any issues or feature suggestions with regard to plugin functionality inside Unity, please [file an issue](https://github.com/JetBrains/resharper-unity/issues).

-If you have any issues or feature suggestion for Unity functionality inside Rider, please [file an issue with the ReSharper plugin](https://github.com/JetBrains/resharper-unity/issues).
+If you have any issues or feature suggestion for Unity functionality inside Rider, please [file an issue](https://github.com/JetBrains/resharper-unity/issues).

 Any issues or feature suggestion for Rider itself, please [file an issue with Rider](https://youtrack.jetbrains.com/issues/RIDER)